-When it comes to Civil war history, most people living in the Mid-Atlantic region of the U.S. know to head to Gettysburg, PA.
-There are battlefields and enough educational opportunities to keep you and your family entertained all day.
+When it comes to Civil War history, most people living in the Mid-Atlantic region of the U.S. know to visit Gettysburg, PA.
+There are battlefields and enough educational opportunities in downtown Gettysburg to keep you and your family entertained all day.
 What many visitors don’t know is that this is also a great place to learn how to ski.

 Liberty Mountain Resort is perfect for new and seasoned skiers to get into the snow and make a few winter memories.
 The laid back attitude at this resort makes for a fun day on the slopes, whether you are here to learn or just shred it on the terrain park.

 Even better, it is the perfect day trip from Washington DC.

 Learning to Ski in Gettysburg

 While living in Seattle for about nine years, my husband and I took up snowboarding to get through the winter blues.
 Honestly, I was never very good.
 I tried, but my fear of uncontrolled speeds would always get in the way.
 I doubted myself, which lead to a lot of hard falls.

 It didn’t help that while my husband was able to snowboard without interruptions each season, I was busy having babies and injuring myself when I was finally able to get back on the mountain between pregnancies.
 Moving back to the east coast I was ready to give up on our snow sports, but my boys weren’t.

 My oldest Dek had been skiing since he was three.
 His little brother Ty, who is now three, knew that it was his turn to strap on some skis.
 Problem is, there aren’t many resorts in the Mid-Atlantic that have ski school for 3-year-olds.
 They need a private lesson.
 So that is what we did.